 Investigative journalists work for newspapers, magazines, and television and radio stations, among other places.
 Others may write articles for blogs or online newspapers.
 In this field, freelancers frequently sell their stories to the highest bidders or to the source with the best or most extensive exposure.

-These journalists are distinguished from regular reporters and news writers the term investigative.
+These journalists are distinguished from regular reporters and news writers by the term investigative.
 The term implies that their goal is to expose scandals or unearth information that certain companies or individuals would rather keep private.
-When a news story breaks about a product recall, misappropriation of public funds, or inappropriate behavior a public official or celebrity, an investigative reporter is usually credited with making the information public.
+When a news story breaks about a product recall, misappropriation of public funds, or inappropriate behavior by a public official or celebrity, an investigative reporter is usually credited with making the information public.

-An investigative journalist can get information following anonymous tips, interviewing alleged witnesses or participants, or obtaining suppressed documents, which often contain incriminating information.
+An investigative journalist can get information by following anonymous tips, interviewing alleged witnesses or participants, or obtaining suppressed documents, which often contain incriminating information.
 He usually gathers information on his own, but he may rely on reliable sources to back up his claims.
 An ethical investigative reporter should be able to back up all of the details in his reports with facts.

 This job entails working in a private office and covering local or regional news.
 An investigative journalist may be a member of a team that collaborates to gather information and develop stories.
 Some members of this profession specialize in a single area of news, such as crime or health, while others have broad areas of expertise that include war, religion, and international affairs and politics.